lban2049/fastapi/.aigne/doc-smith/docs/user-guide-path-parameters.md

 ### Order the parameters as you need

-When you need to declare a query parameter `q` and a path parameter `item_id`, Python's syntax rules state that parameters with a default value must come after those without one.

-However, you can reorder them by using `*` in the function signature.
-This tells Python that all subsequent arguments are keyword-only arguments and their order doesn't matter.
+When you use `Path()`, you might want to reorder the parameters.
+For example, having a required query parameter `q` first.
+Python requires that parameters with default values come after those without.
+You can use a `*` in the function arguments to indicate that all subsequent arguments are keyword-only.

 ```python
 from fastapi import FastAPI, Path